+Unions are required to hold a secret ballot for their members when voting on strike action.
+(This requirement came into force on 14 May 2013.)
 Before a proposed strike may proceed, the union must hold, in accordance with its rules, a secret ballot of its members.
-In order for a legal strike to proceed the result of the secret ballot must be in favour of the strike.
+The result of the secret ballot must be in favour of the strike.